On parameter loci of the H\'enon family: Quasi-Trichotomy in Parameter Space

-This kind of boxes has been first used to study the combinatorial properties of the real H\'enon maps in~\cite{BS2} and also employed to construct the first example of a non-planar hyperbolic H\'enon map in~\cite{I2} as well as certain combinatorial objects called the Hubbard trees in~\cite{I3}.
+This kind of a family of boxes has been first used in~\cite{BS2} and also employed to construct the first example of a non-planar hyperbolic H\'enon map~\cite{I1} as well as certain combinatorial objects called the Hubbard trees in~\cite{I2} and the iterated monodromy groups~\cite{I3} for such maps.